undecaf/storage-composer/README.md

 #### Which packages can be affected by cloning?
 File systems, caches etc. that are unsupported by StorageComposer can never be part of the target storage configuration.
-Therefore, the following packages are purged from the target in order to get rid of their effects on initramfs, `systemd` services, `udev` rules etc.:
+Therefore, the following packages are purged from the target in order to get rid of their effects on `initramfs`, `systemd` services, `udev` rules etc.:
 `f2fs-tools`, `nilfs-tools`, `jfsutils`, `reiserfsprogs`, `ocfs2-*`,
 `zfs-*`, `cachefilesd`, `flashcache-*`, `lvm2`.